zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-09_en-US_PHOTONICS_SPINOFFS.md

     │                     │                  │               │            │
     └─────────────────────────────────────────────────────────────────────┘

-Not a replacement—an ENHANCEMENT layer.
+Not a replacement, an ENHANCEMENT layer.
 ```

 ---